philwinder/mesos-terraform/README.md

 # mesos-flocker-terraform

-This terraform/bash script will create a cluster of one master and three agents in a Mesos cluster, all running flocker.
-Please note that it uses a provided ssh key for simplicity.
-If you care about security, generate your own keys.
+This terraform/bash script will create a cluster of one master and three agents in a Mesos cluster.

 ## Prerequisites
-1. An AWS account and a AWS key and secret
+1. An AWS account, a AWS key and secret and an SSH key that has been uploaded or generated on AWS.
 2. Terraform
-3. The Flocker CLI tools [(flocker-cli)](https://docs.clusterhq.com/en/1.7.2/install/install-client.html#installing-flocker-cli)

 ## Usage
 1. cd into this repo
-1. `terraform get .`
-1. set variables
+2. set variables

     ```bash
     export TF_VAR_access_key=<AWS_ACCESS_KEY_ID> # e.g. ABADNBVDBVNBVFUQEO6Q